Graduate Program - Psychological Sciences Graduate Program

 Cognitive and Biological Psychology

 This concentration offers training in several areas of cognitive and biological psychology, including perception, creativity, decision making, aging, and behavioral neuroscience.
 Students develop strong research skills while conducting research in at least one participating laboratory.
 Students work closely with a research advisor and applicants should contact potential faculty mentors early in the application process.
-(Faculty: Cobo-Lewis, Elias, Ell, Farthing, Fremouw, Hayes, Robbins, Rosenwasser, Smith).
+(Faculty: Cobo-Lewis, Elias, Ell, Fremouw, Hayes, Robbins, Rosenwasser).

 The Department of Psychology occupies the third floor of Little Hall, with additional research space in North and South Stevens Halls.
 The Department also operates its own laboratory preschool, the Child Study Center, which offers the opportunity for applied experience and research with a population of three-to-five-year-old children.
 The Department’s Psychological Services Center serves as the community mental health facility for Orono and surrounding communities.
-Additional research and applied experiences are possible in the Department of Behavioral and Developmental Pediatrics at the Eastern Maine Medical Center.
+Additional research and applied experiences are possible in several departments at the Eastern Maine Medical Center.
 Good relations exist with the local public schools for research opportunities.

 We are looking for well-qualified students who have a broad undergraduate background as well as psychology courses, laboratory courses in experimental psychology, a good science, math and computer background, and a course or more in statistics.
 All of the following documents and information must be received before an applicant can be considered for admission: 1) University application form, 2) Departmental application, 3) GRE scores – verbal, quantitative and analytical, 4) Three letters of reference, preferably from those who are familiar with your work in psychology, 5) Transcripts of all previous college education.